Cheviot Cottage, Seahouses, Northumberland

 Cheviot Cottage in Seahouses is a charming and cosy end of terrace, stone built cottage which was formerly 'The Badger' pub in the 1800s and still retains much of its original character today.
 With wooden beams and fireplaces, the cottage has a cosy and warm feel and the upstairs accommodation is spacious and welcoming.
 It is located in the village, close to the shops, pubs,restaurants, coffee shops and most importantly the beach and harbour where you can take a boat trip to the Farne Islands.
 Bamburgh Castle and village are close by as are many of the popular local attractions on the Northumberland coastline.

-Both the lounge and dining room provide a warm and comfortable environment, where you can relax in front of the coal fire, set within the original fireplace.
-The cottage has electric dimplex panel heaters as well as two open coal burning fires (limited fuel provided).
-Relax with the fire in front of a DVD or a book or play a game as a group.
+Both the lounge and dining room provide a warm and comfortable environment, where you can relax in front of the real coal fire, set within the original fireplace.
+The cottage has electric 'dimplex' panel heaters, as well as two coal burning fires (limited initial starter fuel provided).
+Relax in front of the fire, watch a DVD, catch up on some reading a book or play a game as a group.